uthcode/learntosolveit/source/python.rst

 Counter class in the collections module that behave like dictionary; but return 0 instead of {{{KeyError}}}.
 There is a namedtuple class in python.

-compileall module is a script which which will compile all the .py files in the path to .pyc files.  py_compile is module which does the actual byte compilation.
+compileall module is a script which will compile all the .py files in the path to .pyc files.  py_compile is module which does the actual byte compilation.

 py_compile.compile(fullname, None, dfile, True)